SkeldJS/Hindenburg/pages/Plugins/advanced/custom-roles.md

-Creating a custom role in Hindenburg is a surprisingly light concept, although that's only because most of your role logic (abilities, buttons, etc.) is done in the {@link PlayerControl} innernet object, such as the {@link PlayerControl.shapeshift} method.
+Creating a custom role in Waterway is a surprisingly light concept, although that's only because most of your role logic (abilities, buttons, etc.) is done in the {@link PlayerControl} innernet object, such as the {@link PlayerControl.shapeshift} method.

 > Check out the {@page ./custom-innernet-objects.md} or {@page ./handling-custom-rpcs.md} for more information.